🎙️ 1M+ creators use this voice AI — free tier, no CC required

 codingbutvibes

-Two AI-native IDEs with different philosophies.
-We compare how they help you plan changes, generate diffs, and iterate on your code.
-Tested head-to-head on real projects.
+Two AI-native IDEs with different philosophies — and both changed significantly in 2026.
+Cursor added new pricing tiers and Cloud Agents.
+Windsurf rebranded and launched SWE-1.5.
+We compare how they help you plan changes, generate diffs, and iterate on real projects.

-Choose Cursor if you want the fastest, most polished AI IDE with excellent diff-first workflows, a large community, and rapid iteration.
-It's the current market leader with more momentum and third-party integrations.
+Choose Cursor if you want the fastest, most polished AI IDE with excellent diff-first workflows, a large community, and the flexibility to scale with Pro+ or Ultra tiers.
+It's still the market leader with more momentum and third-party integrations.

 TL;DR — Quick Decision Guide